Answered By: Cheryl Goldenstein Last Updated: Jul 25, 2019 Views: 88

 - Replacements must be in new or like new condition (no marks, stains, tears, loose binding or indications that it was in another library's collection).

-- Purchasing replacements is not permitted for videos or for materials borrowed from other libraries through Request It or Prospector.
+- Purchasing replacements is not permitted for videos or for materials borrowed from other libraries through Interlibrary Loan or Prospector.

 - Library staff must examine the replacement copy and may reject it even if it meets the guidelines mentioned above.